Problem

 Step 1: Get to the settings application

-You'll need to turn off screen pinning or kiosk mode depending on your setup:
+You’ll need to turn off screen pinning and kiosk mode if they are switched on:

 Now that screen pinning and kiosk mode has been deactivated, you can access the rest of the device: